 - Crisis intervention.
 Most of these professionals offer crisis intervention, helping clients navigate through emergency departments, hospitalizations, and rehabilitation stays.

 Aging life care professionals can be the on-the-ground eyes and ears for relatives who live at a distance.
 It is not uncommon for family members to live far from their aging loved ones, so a local advocate can help assess and monitor the situation, keeping an ongoing communication with the family.
+Having a local professional can also reduce the number of "false alarm" emergency visits by assessing the situation and determining if it requires crisis intervention.

 10 key questions to ask when choosing an aging life care professional